Institute of Marine Science

 IMS research programs are focused on the Arctic and Northeast Pacific subarctic waters; however, research is also conducted in the Antarctic, the Southern Ocean, Greenland, and elsewhere in more temperate regions.

-Arctic and subarctic focus
+Arctic and subarctic geographic focus

 IMS has the greatest combined expertise and knowledge of any research group regarding the oceanography, marine biology, and fisheries of the Gulf of Alaska and the Bering, Chukchi, and Beaufort Seas.
 Over the past few decades, IMS has maintained ongoing field research activities in all four of the marginal seas surrounding Alaska.
 The institute’s experience is unrivaled in successfully carrying out year-round observation programs and hypothesis-driven research in high-latitude systems.
+Significant advancements in Arctic and subarctic research in IMS have been made since the introduction of R/V Sikuliaq.
+Expertise of IMS researchers coupled with the field capacity provided through research facilities and programs (e.g., R/V Sikuliaq, Kasitsna Bay Laboratory, Ocean Acidification Research Center, Scientific Diving Program) have fostered world-class research programs and long-term time series.
+Go to the Research Overview page to find out more about specific research programs, researchers and professors.